-. social scholarships in cases of proven low family income;

-Ischolarship for good grades;

-Dependent of the preferential treatment in terms of dormitory accommodation.
+- > "social" scholarships in cases of proven low family income; - scholarship for good grades; - > preferential treatment in terms of dormitory accommodation.

 Funding for non-formal education is provided from the: a) state budget, b) business organizations, c) students' tuition fees.

 1.5.
 Distinctive features of contexts for learning in your country that impact on access and social inclusion issues